This week we take a spoiler-filled look at this octopus of a thing…

 I can’t really complain, as I knew what I was getting into when I picked this up off the rack on Wednesday.
 I mean, the batshit insanity of it all is why I’m reading it in the first place.
 And while the art might look a bit old-fashioned, for me, it’s sort of reassuringly old-fashioned, and it’s not exactly a hardship to look at something drawn by Neal Adams.
 My only real complaint is that sometimes – here, it was with Jim Gordon – he makes some dodgy choices for the hairstyles of some characters, though nothing will ever be as bad as Aquaman’s Jheri curl mullet in Odyssey.

-As for where this story is headed, well, Deadman will likely learn the fate that befell the Sensei at the hands of Batman – and you can learn that by seeing Recommended Reading below – and I’m sure that we’ll find that the immunity to being possessed by Deadman, as well as Hook’s return, is related to an immersion in the Lazarus Pit (hence the “splash” in the flashback), but that’s for another day, and another Spotlight Sunday, either as the main Spotlight entry, or the Bonus (of which there is none this week).
+As for where this story is headed, well, Deadman will likely learn the fate that befell the Sensei at the hands of Batman, and I’m sure that we’ll find that the immunity to being possessed by Deadman, as well as Hook’s return, is related to an immersion in the Lazarus Pit (hence the “splash” in the flashback), but that’s for another day, and another Spotlight Sunday, either as the main Spotlight entry, or the Bonus (of which there is none this week).

 That’s it for this Spotlight Sunday.
 Thanks to everyone who voted, and be sure to come back for the next Weigh In Wednesday.